-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Optical illusion

 - c a shiny layer that lines the area behind the retina of many animals; helps make the eye visible in the dark and allows the animal to see better at night.

 - d The process of retrieving knowledge and information stored in the brain.

 - e Imaging device used to study the structure of brain tissue (magnetic resonance imaging)

 - What something looks like or is made of